 - If you reply to a message and want to quote the message to which you are replying, quote only the relevant portion of the message to which you are replying, not the entire message.
 For example, if you're responding to one sentence in somebody's message, quote the sentence only — not the entire paragraph, not the entire message.
 In many cases, there is no need to quote anything.
 If we feel that a message quotes too much material, we may reduce or remove the quote.
 For "how-to" information about quoting, click here.

-- Keep messages succinct.
-Messages are limited to 5,000 characters.
+- Keep posts succinct.
+They are limited to 5,000 characters.

-- Use appropriate message titles.
+- Use appropriate post titles.
 If a thread drifts off the original topic, start a new thread.